Rod Downey: Awards and honours

 Philosophy of Science and the ACM Conference on Computational Complexity.
 He was elected as an ACM Fellow in 2007 "for contributions to computability and complexity theory", becoming the second ACM Fellow in New Zealand, and in the same year was elected as a fellow of the New Zealand Mathematical Society.
+Also in 2007 he was awarded a James Cook Research Fellowship for research on the nature of computation.

 In 2010 he won the Shoenfield Prize (for articles) of the Association for Symbolic Logic for his work with Denis Hirschfeldt, Andre Nies, and Sebastiaan Terwijn on randomness.

 In 2011, the Royal Society of New Zealand gave him their Hector Medal "for his outstanding, internationally acclaimed work in recursion theory, computational complexity, and other aspects of mathematical logic and combinatorics."
 In 2012, he became a fellow of the American Mathematical Society.
 In 2013, he became a Fellow of the Australian Mathematical Society.

 In 2014, he was awarded the Nerode Prize from the European Association for Theoretical Computer Science, jointly with Hans Bodlaender, Michael Fellows, Danny Hermelin, Lance Fortnow and Rahul Santhanam for their work on kernelization lower bounds.
 In October 2016, Downey received a distinguished Humboldt Research Award for his academic contributions.

 With Denis Hirschfeldt, Downey won another Shoenfield Prize from the Association for Symbolic Logic, this time the 2016 book prize for Algorithmic Randomness and Complexity.
 In 2018, Downey delivered the Gödel Lecture of the Association for Symbolic Logic, titled Algorithmic randomness, at the European Summer Meeting at Udine, Italy.
 The same year, Downey was awarded the Rutherford Medal, the highest honour awarded by the Royal Society of New Zealand, "for his pre-eminent revolutionary research into computability, including development of the theory of parameterised complexity and the algorithmic study of randomness."

 In 2022, Downey was awarded the New Zealand Association of von Humboldt Fellows Research Award for research over the preceding five years.